 - Change your name, address, or phone number.
 Active (working) participants can call our toll-free (877) RN BENEFITS [762-3633] number to report changes.
 Participants who already are retired must send any changes of address to the Plan office in writing.

 - Get married, divorced, separated, or become widowed.
 Your martial status determines your benefit payment form options at retirement.
 It also affects what happens to your pension benefit if you're vested and die before you retire, so be sure to notify the Plan of any changes.
 It's best to send certified or notarized documents to the Plan office whenever your circumstances change.

-Pension portability means your service credit can be transferred from one contributing employer to another without losing credited service.
-Portability offers you the opportunity to continue earning credit toward your pension benefit if you change employers but stay within the Plan.
+Pension portability means Plan participants have the flexibility to move employment between facilities that NYSNA has bargained into the Plan without the loss of credited service.
+Portability offers you the opportunity to continue earning credit toward your pension benefit if you change employers as long as you remain employed by another facility that participates in the Plan.
 There are more than 30 employers that contribute to the NYSNA Pension Plan.

 The NYSNA Pension Plan is administered by a 14-member Board of Trustees, which equally represents management and labor at more than 30 participating facilities of the Plan.

 The Trustees meet quarterly to evaluate strategic concerns and resolve Plan issues.
 They have full authority to determine eligibility requirements for benefits, formulate rules and regulations, and interpret the terms and provisions of the Plan.
 The Trustees also are responsible for managing the assets held under the trust agreement, and assuring that the Plan is administered in accordance with the Employee Retirement Income Security Act.

 You may contact the Board of Trustees by writing to them at the NYSNA Pension Plan, PO Box 12430, Albany, NY 12212-2430.